endless-sky/endless-sky/docs/readme-cmake.md

 (You can also use the `<preset>-release` preset for a release build, and the output will be in the Release folder).

+If you want to build the game without any tests, add `--target EndlessSky` to the command.

 Replace `<preset>` with one of the following presets:

 - Windows: `clang-cl` (builds with Clang for Windows), `mingw` (builds with MinGW), `mingw32` (builds with x86 MinGW)